Up to 50% off sofas & mattresses — limited‑time deals.

 • I start with a back-sleep block at the center of the mattress

-• I lie still for a fixed number of minutes under standard bedding
+• I stay in position for a fixed stretch under standard bedding

-• We record temperature at key points immediately after I rise
+• We record temperatures at key points as soon as I get up

-• We repeat the pattern in a side-sleep position
+• We repeat the sequence in a side-sleep position and compare it with other sleep positions

-• Later, Marcus, Jamal, and one lighter tester such as Mia repeat similar sequences
+• Later, Marcus, Jamal, and a lighter tester such as Mia run similar passes

 Our logs capture: